Wildfires in the United States 101: Context and Consequences

 Climate Change

 As the climate has changed, fire seasons around the world have grown longer.
 In the United States, fire seasons in western states have been especially affected.
-According to a 2020 paper, the period from 2000-2018 was the driest 19-year span southwestern North American has experienced since the late 1500s, and the second driest since 800 CE.
-As well, spring is arriving earlier in the western US, resulting in earlier snow melt each year.
+According to a 2022 paper, the period from 2000-2022 was the driest 22-year span southwestern North America has experienced since at least 800 CE.
+As well, spring is arriving earlier in the western United States, resulting in earlier snow melt each year.
+As a result of these trends, there are now longer periods each year in which fuels are dry and primed to burn.
+Due to increased fuel aridity, fire seasons in the western United States are now nine days longer on western forestland on average.
+Between 1984 and 2015, the cumulative forest fire area was twice as large as would have been expected in the absence of climate change.

 In addition to creating conditions that enable fires to start and spread more easily, climate change has been linked to an increase in lightning strikes, which is a primary source of wildfire ignitions.

-Wildfires and climate change can form a feedback loop.
+Wildfires and climate change can also form a feedback loop.
 As wildfires burn, they release CO₂ and other greenhouse gases stored in soil and organic matter into the atmosphere.
-This in contributes to further climate change, which increases wildfire activity.
+This contributes to further climate change, which increases wildfire activity.

 Fuels

 In some places, wildfires were historically not only limited by the climate and fuel aridity, but by the sheer availability of fuels.
 This was particularly true in dry forests of the western United States, which historically burned relatively frequently.
 These repeated fires removed fuels and created a varied landscape, which limited fire spread and, in many cases, fire intensity.
-However, since the late nineteenth century, both due to the cessation of traditional indigenous cultural burning practices and due to the start of decades of aggressive fire suppression by federal and state land management agencies, fire has been largely excluded from many ecosystems.
-As a result, availability of fuels no longer limits fire spread in many dry western forests, which are now often dense with vegetation.
+However, since the late nineteenth century, both due to the cessation of traditional indigenous cultural burning practices and due to the start of decades of aggressive fire suppression by federal and state land management agencies, fire has been largely excluded from these landscapes.
+As a result, the availability of fuels no longer limits fire spread in many dry western forests, which are now often dense with vegetation.
 When fires do occur in these forests, they are more likely to spread to the forest canopy, where they burn at higher intensity and are more hazardous and harder to contain.

-However, while the exclusion of fire is an important factor contributing to wildfire where fuels had been historically limiting—namely, in dry western forests like the ponderosa pine forests of northern California, Idaho, and Montana—this is not the case for all western forests.
-In the wet and dense forests of western Oregon and western Washington, fire has historically been limited more by low fuel aridity than fuel availability.
-Therefore, climate change probably played a greater role in contributing to Oregon’s unprecedented 2020 fire season than did historical fire exclusion.
+However, while the exclusion of fire is an important factor contributing to wildfire where fuels had historically been limiting—namely, in dry western forests like the ponderosa pine forests of northern California, Idaho, and Montana—this is not the case for all western forests.
+In the wet and dense forests of western Oregon and western Washington, fire has historically been limited more by low fuel aridity than by fuel availability.
+Therefore, climate change

 Ignitions

-Up until a certain population density, the risk of a fire starting increases with the number people on the landscape.
+Fire needs not only fuels but an ignition source to start and spread.
+Wildfires can be started by both human causes and natural occurrences such as lightning strikes.
+Between 2018 and 2022, an average of 89 percent of US wildfires were started by humans due to sparks from power lines, vehicles, and other equipment; improperly contained campfires; arson; and other ignition sources.
+Up until a certain population density, the risk of a fire starting increases with the number of people on the landscape.
 Research has found that human ignitions have tripled the length of wildfire season—while thunderstorms tend to occur most frequently in the summer, human-caused ignitions occur in other seasons as well.

 Human-caused fires also tend to be more destructive than naturally ignited fires, in part because they are more likely to occur near homes.
 Notably, while fires started by utilities (such as those sparked by power lines) are relatively rare, they are also disproportionately hazardous.
-California’s 2018 Camp Fire, which was the state’s deadliest and most destructive, was ignited by electrical transmission lines.
+Several of the most destructive fires in recent memory, including the 2017 Tubbs Fire, the 2018 Camp Fire, and the 2023 Lahaina Fire, were ignited by electrical transmission lines.

 The Wildland-Urban Interface

+The WUI is the land where homes and businesses coexist with wildland vegetation.
 As the US population has expanded and housing prices have increased in metropolitan areas, the WUI has expanded as well.
 According to a 2018 study, the WUI grew by 41 percent from 1990 to 2010.
 In 2020, an estimated 33 percent of all US homes were located in the WUI, 4.5 million of which are at high or extreme wildfire risk.
-Most WUI areas in the United States are in eastern states, where wildfires are less problematic; however, housing growth in the WUI in wildfire-prone areas has been strong.
-In addition to increasing wildfire activity in the western United States, expansion of housing in the wildland urban interface over the past several decades has contributed to increasing fire damages and increasing fire management costs.
+Most WUI areas in the United States are in eastern states, including some areas where wildfire hazard is relatively low; however, housing growth in the WUI in wildfire-prone areas has been strong.

 Effects of Wildfires